ram1123/nanoAOD_skim/README.md

          To resubmit the failed jobs, use the following command:

          ```bash
-         python Utils/nanoAOD_condor_resubmit.py -d condor_logs/SkimNanoAOD_2022_ZXCR/240312_135155/ -s /eos/user/r/rasharma/nanoAOD_ntuples/SkimNanoAOD_2022_ZXCR/ -i submit_condor_jobs_lnujj_SkimNanoAOD_2022_ZXCR.jdl -n 1
+         python3 scripts/nanoAOD_condor_resubmit.py -d condor_logs/SkimNanoAOD_2022_ZXCR/240312_135155/ -s /eos/user/r/rasharma/nanoAOD_ntuples/SkimNanoAOD_2022_ZXCR/ -i submit_condor_jobs_lnujj_SkimNanoAOD_2022_ZXCR.txt -n 1
          ```

-         This will give you new jdl file.
-Then you can submit the new jdl file.
+         This will give you new txt file.
+Then you can submit the condor job using new txt file.

    1. Step: 5(b): Crab-job submission (Not tested recently)
       ```bash